Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

 \subsection{$\SLE_{\kappa'}$ processes with $\kappa' \in (4,8)$}

 We will now determine the structure of the bubbles (viewed as quantum surfaces) which arise when cutting along an $\SLE_{\kappa'}$ process.
 The following theorem gives the analogs of Theorem~\ref{thm::skinny_wedge_bubble_structure}, Theorem~\ref{thm::radial_bubble_form}, and Corollary~\ref{cor::cone_bubble_form} in this case.
+Throughout, we will use $\CM$ to denote the infinite measure on quantum disks as defined in Section~\ref{subsec::disks_and_spheres}.